TEXT-S&P summary: Borets International Ltd.

 Outlook

-The stable outlook reflects our view that Borets will be successful in gradually expanding its geographic presence, protecting its market positions, and improving its operating margin over time.
+The stable outlook reflects our view that Borets will be successful in gradually expanding its geographic presence and protecting its market positions, as well as improving its operating margin over time.
 We anticipate an adjusted EBITDA margin slightly above 15% in 2012.
-We expect Borets to improve its credit metrics, owing to our projection of FOCF generation of above $30 million in 2012, which would result in adjusted debt to EBITDA of around 1x.
+We expect Borets to improve its credit metrics, owing to our projection of FOCF generation of around $35 million in 2012, which would result in adjusted debt to EBITDA of around 1x.

 Downside risk is primarily driven by the ability to generate FOCF.
 Borets currently benefits from some headroom in terms of credit ratios and leverage.
-That said, a significant cash outflow due to working capital or other factors negatively impacting FOCF could weaken the company’s liquidity, in which case we could consider a downgrade.
-We would consider lowering the rating if Borets increased its leverage above the adjusted debt to EBITDA ratio of 2.0x.
-However, we believe that lower revenues or margins could be compatible with the current rating level if liquidity remains healthy.
+That said, a significant cash outflow due to working capital or other factors negatively impacting FOCF could weaken the company’s liquidity situation, in which case we could consider a downgrade.
+We would consider lowering the rating if Borets increases its leverage above the adjusted debt to EBITDA ratio of 2.0x.
+However, we believe that lower revenue or margin could be compatible with the current rating level if liquidity remains healthy.

-Upside potential in the medium term could come from the company’s growing scale, successful geographic diversification, and a stronger than currently expected performance.
+Upside potential in the medium term may materialize from the company’s growing scale, successful geographic diversification, and gradual stronger-than-anticipated performance.

 Related Criteria And Research